DevOpsMansa/WeatherApp-ReactJS/README.md

         The unit when converted fron celcius to farenheith it does not chenge fro C to F and it supposed to.

-        Am having forcast not available when weekly forcast is displayed for a certain day
+        Am having forcast not available when weekly forcast is displayed for a certain day - might be due to the API data

+        *** Optimize application performance by minimizing API calls and using caching where applicable.
+        Make API call to fetch weather data for this location Update cachedWeather state with fetched data
+        kept in comment due to 2 errors showing up when used - check that

 5. ## Deployment and Maintenance:
     * Deploy the application to a hosting platform like Netlify, Vercel, or GitHub Pages.